pymc-devs/pymc/GOVERNANCE.md

 Community and we strive to keep the barrier between Contributors and Users as low as possible.

-The Project is formally affiliated with the 501c3 NumFOCUS Foundation ([http://numfocus.org](http://numfocus.org)), which serves as its fiscal sponsor, may hold project trademarks and other intellectual property, helps manage project donations and acts as a parent legal entity.
+The Project is formally affiliated with the 501c3 [NumFOCUS Foundation](http://numfocus.org), which serves as its fiscal sponsor, may hold project trademarks and other intellectual property, helps manage project donations and acts as a parent legal entity.
 NumFOCUS is the only legal entity that has a formal relationship with the project (see